mush1e/RCE/README.md

-# CodeRunHub
+# RCE (Name TBD)

-**CodeRunHub** is a secure remote code execution platform that allows users to submit, execute, and view results of code written in various programming languages.
+**RCE** is a secure remote code execution platform that allows users to submit, execute, and view results of code written in various programming languages.
 It features real-time execution output, sandboxing, and multi-user support.

 ## Features